TexasInstruments/simplelink-coresdk-examples/examples/rtos/LP_EM_CC1312PSIP/demos/portableNative/README.md

 This example is the same as the "portable" example but instead of using POSIX APIs, it uses the native RTOS APIs.
 This example is still portable across devices (because of TI Drivers).
 This project requires less code/data space since there is no POSIX layer.
-This example is described in more detail in the _SDK User's Guide_ at &lt;SDK_INSTALL_DIR&gt;/docs/simplelink_mcu_sdk/Users_Guide.html.

 ## Peripherals & Pin Assignments